andela-technology/qualified-docs/content/for-candidates/challenge-solver/debugging-tips.md

 ---
-title: "Code Challenge Solver: Debugging Tips"
+title: "Debugging Tips"
 summary: "Learn some tricks for debugging your code during an assessment"
+order: 2
 ---

 # Challenge Solver: Debugging Tips